Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is a batch variant of phytozome_lookup_locus that fans out per-locus BioMart queries in parallel for up to 50 loci, and it specifies the output structure.
-This distinguishes it from the single-locus sibling.
+The description clearly states it is a batch variant of phytozome_lookup_locus that fans out per-locus BioMart queries in parallel, and describes the result structure.
+This distinguishes it from the single-locus sibling tool and provides specific verb and resource.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.